Skip to main content

 • The content is structured to fit the internal service.

-• The content is transferred uni-directionally, through the Data Diode, to the DDE Downstream proxy.
+• The content is transferred uni-directionally, through the Data Diode, to the Downstream DD Engine.

 • The entire message is restored.